 The U.S. Army Cyber Command's breadth of responsibility spans the entire Army and the entire world - from the tactical edge to the strategic enterprise-level or national levels.
 Traditional boundaries no longer exist and anonymous attacks can occur literally at near light speed over fiber optic networks.
 Our enemies will deny the freedom of movement on our networks and use whatever they can from wherever in the world they are to gain advantage.

-Army Cyber Command plans, coordinates, integrates, synchronizes, directs, and conducts network operations and defense of all Army networks; when directed, conducts cyberspace operations in support of full spectrum operations to ensure U.S./Allied freedom of action in cyberspace, and to deny the same to our adversaries.
-The total command strength will exceed 21,000 Soldiers and civilians and will be funded from within existing fiscal resources.
+Army Cyber Command and Second Army continuously plans, coordinates, integrates, synchronizes, directs and conducts cyberspace operations as authorized, or directed, to ensure freedom of action in cyberspace, and to deny the same to our adversaries.

 Cyber Command is composed of a professional team of elite warriors defending Army networks and providing full spectrum cyber, enabling mission command and providing global advantage!
 The cyber war fighting requires impact, integration, risk, and knowing ourselves, the enemy, and the cyber terrain.